 After a stint in the U.S. Navy (reserve) - Joe headed off to college at Arizona State University.
 It didn't have a beach, but it DID have the most sunny days on the mainland!
 While there, Joe met the love of his life - a cute Iowa girl named Leah - and upon graduation they were married and Leah joined Joe as they both wandered through several fascinating jobs in California.
 They were very happy being vagabonds - never staying in any one place for more than three years - but after almost ten years of wandering, the winds of chance blew them into a beautiful little harbor called Bakersfield.

 Soon Joe bought into a small struggling restaurant and - taking the gamble of his life - started Coconut Joe's.
 Finally he would have a place to offer beach food to all the people who hung out on his "beach" every day.
-Joe has always been a dreamer.
+Joe has always been a dreamer and he has a beach house on Bakersfield Beach.
 To him - the parking lot is a marina, and the cars are sailboats.
-Joe believes that life should be a joy and the world is one big gathering of locals on the beach.
+Joe believes that life should be a joy and Bakersfield is just one big gathering of locals on the beach.
 The only thing to do, Joe thought, was to feed them.

 And feed them he did - expanding the restaurant to three-times its original size in order to accommodate the growing crowds.
 It has been an amazing run to be sure, as Coconut Joe's has received many accolades from customers and food critics alike.
-Joe was even recognized by the Governor of Hawaii in 2007 for his contribution to bringing the spirit of aloha to the mainland.
+Joe was even recognized by the Governor of Hawaii in 2007.

 Row 1: 1) Florida beaches 2) Bethany Hamilton (Soul Surfer) 3) The Swamp (U of F) 4) Joe & Leah